2025-2026 Academic Catalog

 Program faculty use an academic, non-confessional methodology in teaching religion.
 In our classes we analyze religious beliefs, practices, texts, and institutions both descriptively and critically as intellectual, historical, and cultural phenomena.
 We do not argue for the truth of one, all, or no religion.

-Admission Requirements
+Program Admission Requirements

 Program Learning Objectives

-Students enrolled in the Comparative Religion program will
+Students enrolled in this program will learn to:

 - Acquire effective writing and communication skills